hypervel/hypervel.org/docs/docs/strings.md

 <a name="introduction"></a>
 ## Introduction

-Laravel Hyperf includes a variety of functions for manipulating string values.
+Hypervel includes a variety of functions for manipulating string values.
 Many of these functions are used by the framework itself; however, you are free to use them in your own applications if you find them convenient.

 <a name="available-methods"></a>
 ## Available Methods